jgcfyidev/jgcfyi/content/4-Time.md

 individually.

-Instead, the mezcals that have the easiest time being certified are those who's industrialized processes and scale of production make them more legible to institutional standards.
+Instead, the mezcals that have the easiest time being certified are those whose industrialized processes and scale of production make them more legible to institutional standards.
 Much has been said of the [gentrification of mezcal](https://www.mezcalistas.com/walking-the-line-between-design-and-appropriation/)